Treagle3547/Political-warfare/README.md

 While the statement, you are entitled to your opinion and responsible for your actions is true.
 People with victim mentality take it too far.
 * Metaconcious victims tend to overreach with their opinions.
 Feeling entitled to any actions that in their opinion feels justified.
 * Concious victims tend to overdo it with responsibility.
 Being able to see the fault was not their own, they instead focus on their actions and how they should/could have addressed it instead.
 Implicitly blaming themselves for the outcome along the way.

+#### Attacks
+How the emotion associated with victim mentality defines the attacks people will use :
+* Metaconcious exhibisionistic polarity, the export of a mood or narrative.
+Pressuring into compliance.
+* Metaconcious voyeuristic polarity, the export of an outlook.
+Changing the perspective of things.
+* Concious exhibisionistic polarity, ?
+* Concious voyeuristic polarity, ?